ewoyadmin/abap-excel-upload-download-handler/README.md

 ## Overview

 ZCL_EXCEL_HANDLER is a general Excel upload/download handler class for SAP ABAP systems.
 It supports both XLSX and CSV file formats for uploading and downloading data between SAP and PC or application server.
+Uploading and downloading a spreadhsheet in ABAP with this class is finally convenient!

 ## Features

-- Upload and download CSV files
+- Upload and download XLSX files to and from SAP internal table
-- Upload and download XLSX files
+- Upload and download CSV files to and from SAP internal table
+- Supports PC file handling in foreground)(XLSX and CSV)
-- Support for both PC and application server file handling
+- Supports application server file handling in foreground and background (XLSX and CSV)
 - Customizable CSV column separator
 - Header line handling
 - Automatic data type conversion and validation